kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 #### Your cluster is installed with Public Network or a private network without using an OVHcloud Internet Gateway or a custom one as your default route

-Once the volume is created, we need to allow our Kubernetes nodes to access our newly created partition.
+Once the volume is created, we need to allow our Kubernetes nodes to access it.

 Get our Kubernetes nodes IP: